What Kinds of Employment are Allowed Under OPT?

 - Multiple employers: Students may work for more than one employer, but all employment must be related to the student’s degree program.
 Students on pre-completion OPT cannot exceed the allowed per week cumulative hours.

 - Short-term multiple employers (performing artists): Students, such as musicians and other performing artists, may work for multiple short-term employers (gigs).
 The student should maintain a list of all gigs, the dates and duration.
 If requested by DHS, students must be prepared to provide evidence showing a list of all gigs.
-Remember that the student’s degree program must be in the performance area (music, theatre, etc.)
+Remember that the student’s degree program must be in the performance area (music, theater, etc.)

 - Work for hire: This is also commonly referred to as 1099 employment where an individual performs a service based on a contractual relationship rather than an employment relationship.
 If requested by DHS, students must be prepared to provide evidence showing the duration of the contract periods and the name and address of the contracting company.